- How is neuroblastoma treated?

-Chemotherapy is typically given after surgery if much of the tumor can’t be removed or if it has some unfavorable features.
-A common chemotherapy regimen is a combination of carboplatin, cyclophosphamide, doxorubicin, and etoposide.
+If much of the tumor can’t be removed or if it has some unfavorable features, chemotherapy is typically given after surgery.
+A common chemo regimen is a combination of carboplatin, cyclophosphamide, doxorubicin, and etoposide.
 But other combinations may be used.

 Infants with stage 4S disease and no symptoms can often be watched carefully with no treatment, because these cancers typically mature or go away on their own.
 If the tumor causes problems such as an enlarged liver, which can be life-threatening for very young infants, chemotherapy that is less intense may be used to shrink the tumor.
 Radiation therapy may be used if chemo does not shrink the liver right away.

 Surgery is an important part of treatment for children at intermediate risk, but it is rarely enough on its own.
 Children are typically given 4 to 8 cycles (about 12 to 24 weeks) of chemotherapy before or after surgery.
-The chemotherapy drugs used are usually the same as for low-risk disease, although the doses may be higher.
+The chemo drugs used usually include carboplatin, cyclophosphamide, doxorubicin, and etoposide.
 Radiation therapy may be used if chemotherapy is not effective.

 Induction: The goal of this phase is to get the cancer into remission by destroying or removing as much of it as possible.
-Treatment usually starts with chemotherapy, using more drugs and at higher doses than what is used in other risk groups.
-Surgery may be done after this to try to remove any tumors that are still visible.
+Treatment usually starts with chemotherapy, using alternating regimens of several drugs (typically cisplatin, etoposide, vincristine, cyclophosphamide, doxorubicin, and topotecan) given at higher doses than what is used in other risk groups.
+Surgery is usually done after this to try to remove any tumors that are still visible.

 If neuroblastoma comes back after initial treatment, it is known as a recurrence or relapse.
-Treatment at this point will depend on many factors, including the initial risk group, where the cancer recurs, and what treatments have been used.
+Treatment of recurrent neuroblastoma depends on many factors, including the initial risk group, where the cancer recurs, and what treatments have been used.

 For low- and intermediate-risk neuroblastomas that recur in the same area where they started, surgery with or without chemotherapy may be effective.

-For higher-risk cancers or those that recur in distant parts of the body, treatment is usually more intense, and may include a combination of chemotherapy, surgery, and radiation therapy (such as MIBG radiotherapy).
-Chemotherapy might include drugs that weren't used during the initial treatment.
-In some relapsed cases, intensive treatment with high-dose chemotherapy/radiation therapy followed by a stem cell transplant may be used.
-Because these cancers can be hard to treat, clinical trials of experimental treatments, such as monoclonal antibodies or new anti-cancer drugs, may be another reasonable option.
-(See the section, “What’s new in neuroblastoma research and treatment?”)
+For high-risk cancers or those that recur in distant parts of the body, treatment is usually more intense, and may include a combination of chemotherapy, surgery, and radiation therapy (such as MIBG radiotherapy).
+Chemotherapy might include drugs that weren’t used during the initial treatment.
+Intensive treatment with high-dose chemotherapy/radiation therapy followed by a stem cell transplant might be another option.
+Because these cancers can be hard to treat, clinical trials of newer treatments, such as monoclonal antibodies or new anti-cancer drugs, might be another reasonable option.
+(See the section “What’s new in neuroblastoma research and treatment?”)